ux-capture/ux-capture/docs/progressive_enhancement_phases.md

 We can group these elements together into so-called "zones" and measure appearence of each zone as individual performance metrics.
 We call these "UX speed metrics".

-Note: each phase has a numeric index (e.g. `UX1`), used to make it easier to refer to each phase, but also indicating ideal sequence in which elements withing the zone appear or become interactive.
+Note: each phase has a numeric index (e.g. `UX1`), used to make it easier to refer to each phase, but also indicating ideal sequence in which elements within the zone appear or become interactive.

 -   [Progressive Enhancement Phases and Corresponding Zones](#progressive-enhancement-phases-and-corresponding-zones)
     -   [UX1: Destination Verified](#ux1-destination-verified)